Tokyo Private Tour for Solo Travelers

 Morning

-Tsukiji Market — Solo Dining Culture
+Tsukiji Market — How Tokyo Eats Solo

-• 75 minutes including tastings—move on when you're ready, not when everyone else is
+• 75 minutes including tastings — move on when you're ready, not when everyone else is

 Late Morning

-• Ueno Park break on your terms—five minutes or twenty, your call
+• Ueno Park break on your terms — five minutes or twenty, your call

 Lunch